gymrek-lab/gymreklab.github.io/doc/Food.rst

 1. I usually order the "Family Taco Kits" under their "Family Meals" menu.
 A day before the event (and preferably during working hours), send out a poll (in the #food channel on Slack) to see what kinds of meat people want.
 In the past, I've provided the following options: Chicken, Steak, Fish, Shrimp, and Vegetarian.
 For 15-16 people, I usually order 3 taco kits (one chicken, one steak, and one shrimp).
 Note that Melissa (and Kelly if you're ordering for CAST) do not usually reply to the poll but should always be included in the headcount.
 2. Rubio's offers a vast array of ordering options for the taco kits.
 I usually try to get a mix of everything: corn/flour tortillas, different kinds of rice, different beans, different sauces, limes, cheese, etc. See `here <https://drive.google.com/file/d/1ZdZOidkk5E_WFE5UG0ME0_OL_zuGVf3r>`_ for a screenshot of my typical order.
 Make sure that you order catering utensils attached with every taco kit.
 3. I usually order online 2-2.5 hrs before the event and ask them to have it ready ~30 minutes before the event.
 You will need to provide credit card info online.
 4. Recruit someone to help you carry the food back.
 It can be heavy.
-There are also black wagons in the FAH loading dock that the FAH building manager has given us permission to borrow.
+There are also black wagons in :ref:`the FAH loading dock <food-loadingdock>` that you can use.
 Note that you might need to show them the email confirmation before they will give you the food.
 5. Before the event, it can help to lay out all of the food in a decently organized fashion.
 Do not throw out any of the bags until after the event in case you need them for carrying stuff afterward!
 6. After the event, try to consolidate leftovers into a single taco kit container.
 Throw out the remaining containers in the FAH loading dock according to the instructions below.
 Put the leftover sauces, chips, and taco kit in the fridge.
 7. After the event, make sure to :ref:`clean up the meeting room <food-cleanup>` and :ref:`submit your receipt <food-reimbursement>` for reimbursement.
 Refer to the directions below.